henrikstengaard/hst-tools/iis/README.md

 Following parameters can be used:

-* -redirectsCsvFile "[FILE.CSV]" (Required): Comma-separated file with redirects containing "OldUrl" and "NewUrl" columns.
+* -redirectsCsvFiles "[FILE1.CSV],[FILE2.CSV]" (Required): Comma-separated files with redirects containing "OldUrl" and "NewUrl" columns.
 * -redirectsReportCsvFile "[FILE.CSV]" (Optional): Comma-separated report file generated for building and checking redirects.
-If not defined, report file will be same as redirects csv file.
+If not defined, report file will be same as first redirects csv file.
 * -oldUrlDomain "http://www.example.com/" (Optional): This will replace the old urls domain in redirects csv file, if defined.
 * -newUrlDomain "http://www.example.com/" (Optional): This will replace the new urls domain in redirects csv file, if defined. with ".report.csv" appended.